top of page

 Jimothy Dyck's Doughnuts

-Jimothy Dyck was headed west with a train hopper known as “Rail’n’Jail” Jenkins.
+Content Rating: PG Jimothy Dyck was headed west with a train hopper known as “Rail’n’Jail” Jenkins.
 They’d spent all night in the Trans-Canada Railyard, where abandoned warehouses with graffiti-stained walls decayed along Winnipeg’s forgotten streets of nowhere.
 As Jimothy contemplated the spray-painted designs, he couldn’t help but wonder what he was really doing with his life.
 “This is bunk!”
 Jimothy complained, bored of his existence.
 “When is this train coming?
-It feels like we’ve been he
+It feels

 Alan Wiebe